- Area of study

 - A specified list of units required for a specific qualification.
 The qualification is a type of award – so courses leading to a qualification are called award courses.
 The name of a course doesn’t necessarily match the award (or qualification) name.
 For example, your course might be a Bachelor of Engineering (Honours), but your award name, as appearing on your certificate (testamur), could be Bachelor of Chemical Engineering (Honours).

 - A document to help you visualise the outline of your entire course, showing the units that need to be completed for you to get your qualification.
 The map highlights any required sequences of units (including any prerequisites and corequisites) that must be completed in a particular order.
 Course progression maps are outlines only, and course information is subject to change.
+You should always refer to the course map for the year in which you began your course.
 You can find the course maps on the Handbook course pages or you can request one from your managing faculty.